shay-o/professional_info/experience_scratch.md

 ### References
 [LinkedIn Profile](https://www.linkedin.com/in/shayoreilly/)

 [GitHub Profile](https://github.com/shay-o)

 Summit 2025 Lab on Migration from Analytics to CJA:
    [Lab Book](https://summitlab2025.com/workbook.pdf)
    [Conference listing](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-session-amp-lab-recording-list-adobe-summit-2025/td-p/739120)

 [Experience League Live Presentation on Content Analytics](https://engage.adobe.com/ExpLeagueLive-250522.html?sdid=NGWGR6CF&mv=other#:~:text=Adobe%20Experience%20League%20LIVE%3A%20Content,Optimize%20performance%20with%20AI%20insights&text=Shay%20O'Reilly%3A%20Principal%20Product%20Manager%2C,Digital%20Experience)

-##Areas for improvement
-- Storytelling.
-A vision to help people understand and get on board.
-- Tracking towards something significant, as opposed to just a bunch of stuff
-- Constant challenge to find time to be with customers (non-reactively), use the product vs deal with daily barrage of requests.
-- Related.
-Time spent dealing with concerns and questions.
-This needs to be scaleable and not a large part of time. understanding the problems and the extent of their impact is important but cannot be consumed with customer issues.

 ## Projects and acheivements
 ### Adobe Analtytics (Sept 2020 - Sept 2025)